 She also remembered to have a nkunda amahoro brand notebook where she used to write all the titles and authors as treasures to cherish.

-Years after that period, she realized that manipulating words as part of storytelling can be a force to build or destroy.
+Years after that period, manipulating words to tell a story has revealed to her to be a force to build or destroy.
 She embraced that consuming path that required her to empty her mind and heart.
 Writing enabled her to share that precious and intimate piece of her life: her thoughts.

 Sharing her own thoughts seemed arrogant and daring especially when telling stories that touched on others’ lives.
 Although scared by that power, she knew that she had the responsibility to narrate.
 Every single story she narrates, leaves her terrified, naked, and vulnerable; but on the other hand, when she gets a comment from even one reader, she just feels empowered and forgets her doubts.